 Save Celeriac is a humble root vegetable that undergoes a remarkable transformation when roasted, turning into a base for this sophisticated and velvety soup.
 The Celeriac Soup with Hazelnut Crumble balances deep, earthy notes with a luxurious texture, making it an ideal choice for a warming European-style meal.

-What sets this dish apart is the layering of flavors.
+Save What sets this dish apart is the layering of flavors.
 By sautéing aromatics while the main vegetable roasts, you develop a complex foundation that results in a restaurant-quality soup with minimal effort.
 The addition of a potato ensures a naturally creamy body even before adding any dairy.

 Ingredients